tauren/babel-plugin-console-log/README.md

 ## What can you do with this plugin?

-At this early stage of development, this plugin can be used to add **effects** to your console output.
+At this early stage of development, this plugin can be used to add **effects** such as color and font size changes to your console output.
 It can be used with both `console` logging as well as any logging framework the user would like to use, such as `loglevel`, `winston`, `bunyan`, etc.

 As it is further developed, far more capabilities are anticipated.
 See below for a list of future enhancements.
 These include prefixing logs with log level and module